 Elders 60+ are eligible to eat lunch at our Center on weekdays at 11:30am, for a small, suggested donation of $2.25/meal.
 Reservations need to be made two days in advance, between 9:00am and 11:00am.
 Call the COA kitchen at (508) 636-1026.

 A program for isolated, homebound elders who cannot prepare their own noon meal.
 Applications for this BES program are available through the COA.
 A suggested donation of $2.25/meal is requested.

 Medical Equipment Closet

 The COA has a "loan closet" with durable medical equipment for Westport elderly and disabled individuals.
 Please contact one of our Outreach Workers for more information.
 Wheelchairs, walkers, commodes, etc. are available to be lent without charge.
 Call ahead for availability.

 Routine nail-cutting clinics are held several times a year at the senior center by local podiatrist, Dr. Spiri.
 Appointments are required, and transportation can be arranged by the COA, (508) 636-1026.

 Provides coverage for most prescription drugs to eligible Massachusetts seniors and qualified people with disabilities; administered by the Massachusetts Executive Office of Elder Affairs.
 This is a no premium insurance policy which may help pay all or part of your monthly premium, deductible, and co-payments.

 Volunteers from A.A.R.P. will help you with simple tax forms from February through April.
 Call the C.O.A. for details.
 Appointment necessary.

 Westport Council on Aging needs volunteers to help at the Senior Center and out in the community.
-Please call the Senior Center at (508) 636-1026 if you are interested in any of the following volunteer opportunities:
+Please call the Senior Center at (508) 636-1026 and ask for the Volunteer Coordinator, if you are interested in any volunteer opportunities: